 Responsible vulnerability disclosure.
-Following the guidance of responsible vulnerability disclosure, we have not made public any findings or proof-of-concept code discussed in this paper.
-We confidentially reported the vulnerability to through US-CERT (VU#954695) and Microsoft Security Response Center (MSRC) (Case 32737, TRK:0001003139), and ready to share this manuscript and work with affected vendors closely to resolve the newly discovered security threat.
-After the public disclosure, we will release the source of the DrK attack to the public.
+Following the guidance of responsible vulnerability disclosure, We confidentially reported the vulnerability to through US-CERT (VU#954695) and Microsoft Security Response Center (MSRC, Case 32737, TRK:0001003139), and shared this manuscript with affected vendors to resolve the newly discovered security threat.
+After the public disclosure, we will release the source code of the DrK attack available to the public.